World University of Bangladesh: Co-curricula and extracurricular activities

 All university departments arranged seminars, symposiums, study tours, etc. to encourage the students to link the theories to reality.
 Besides, the university has many clubs and societies which offer extra-curricular activities.
 To develop leadership faculties, the students are encouraged to participate in indoor and outdoor sports, cultural programs, debates, celebrations of National Days, Annual Picnic, Excursion, etc.

 Festival

 Every year, WUB arranges a day CSE Festival.
 The festival offers an Inter-University Project showcasing, a Robotics Contest, a college-level debating contest, an IT Olympiad, Seminars, Workshops, and a Gaming Contest.
 Every year more than fifty universities and twenty schools and colleges participate in the festival.

+Alumni

+As of recent records, the university reports more than 25,000 graduates, many of whom are employed in various sectors in Bangladesh and internationally.